luisguiserrano/Scy1505.github.io/_posts/2017-4-26-random_walk.md

 category: general
 ---

 He says in cool voice: "Soooo...
-I am reading this awesome book called [The Machinery of Life, by David S. Goodsell](https://www.amazon.com/Machinery-Life-David-S-Goodsell/dp/0387849246), in an attempt to learn some basic Molecular Biology.
-And surprize, surprize!
-Page 10 has a claim about molecules walking randomly are bound to hit each other, and obviously I decided to model it."
+I am reading this excellent book called [The Machinery of Life, by David S. Goodsell](https://www.amazon.com/Machinery-Life-David-S-Goodsell/dp/0387849246), in an attempt to learn some basic Molecular Biology.
+And surprise, surprise!
+Page 10 has a claim about molecules walking randomly are bound to hit each other, and naturally, I decided to model it."

 # The question

-Suppose that there are two molecules, $$A$$ and $$B$$, inside a compartment of cell (think mitochondria or the cell itself), most molecules move by bouncing back and forth against water molecules which creates a Brownian movement.
+Suppose that there are two molecules, $$A$$ and $$B$$, inside a compartment of a cell (think mitochondria or the cell itself), most molecules move by bouncing back and forth against water molecules which creates a Brownian movement.
 Will the molecules $$A$$ and $$B$$ eventually collide?
-If the molecules were to be huge relatively to the cell you probably would answer yes right away, but the molecules are tiny.
-As a relative example imagine the cell as to be a blank piece of paper and the molecules are two dots on it moving randomly, will they collide?
-I was surprized a first to find the answer to this question to be yes, they do.
-But after a more careful thinking I came up with a simple explanation of way this happens.
+If the molecules were to be huge relatively to the cell, you probably would answer yes right away, but the molecules are tiny.
+As a comparison, imagine the cell as to be a blank piece of paper, and the molecules are two dots on it moving randomly, will they collide?
+I was surprised a first to find the answer to this question to be yes, they do.
+But after a more careful thinking, I came up with a simple explanation of way this happens.

 Consider a finite set of points inside the cell like in the figure such that a given point the smaller molecule has to contain at least of the points, see the figure.